How to protect your Social Security number: 10 SSN tips

 Your Social Security number, or SSN, is a key piece of personally identifiable information.
-In the wrong hands — like, in the hands of an identity thief — your SSN might lead to all sorts of identity theft and fraud.
+In the wrong hands — like, in the hands of an identity thief — your Social Security number might lead to various types of identity theft or fraud.

-It’s smart to know how to protect your SSN.
-Less exposure of this vital number could potentially mean fewer opportunities for thieves to steal your identity.
+It’s critical, then, to learn some of the ways you can protect your Social Security number from falling into the hands of identity thieves and how to help protect your identity should your SSN be exposed in a breach.
+Less exposure of this vital personal information could potentially mean fewer opportunities for thieves to steal your identity.

-Quick tip: It’s important to protect your full Social Security number — all nine digits.
-But it’s also important to protect the last four digits, since many financial firms and others sometimes use those four numbers to identify you.
+Worth noting: It’s important to protect your full Social Security number — all nine digits.
+But it’s also important to protect the last four digits, since many financial firms and others often use those four numbers to identify you.
+Lenders, student loan servicers, credit card companies, and credit bureaus all use this information.

 Tip 1: Memorize your Social Security number